Taunton Fire Department

 ###

-Filed Under: Press Releases Tagged With: halloween safety, safety tips, Taunton, Taunton Fire Department, Taunton Police Department, trick-or-treat safety
+Filed Under: Press Releases Tagged With: Myles Standish Boulevard, Rhode Island Hospital, rollover crash, Taunton Fire Department, Taunton Police Department

-Taunton Police and Fire Departments Remind Residents that Use of Fireworks in Massachusetts is Illegal
+Taunton Police and Fire Departments Remind Residents that Fireworks are Illegal Statewide

-TAUNTON — Police Chief Edward Walsh and Fire Chief Timothy Bradshaw would like to remind Taunton residents as the Fourth of July approaches that the use of fireworks is illegal in the state of Massachusetts.
+Police Chief Edward J. Walsh and Fire Chief Timothy Bradshaw would like to remind Taunton residents that the recreational use of fireworks in Massachusetts is illegal.

 ###